Data Centers in Konstanz

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not a feature of the Konstanz market.
-Businesses typically handle peering privately or connect to major exchanges like DE-CIX in Frankfurt to optimize traffic routing.
+Internet Exchange Points (IXPs) Public peering is not a feature of this market.
+Peering is typically conducted privately or by connecting to major IXPs in Frankfurt (DE-CIX) or Zurich to achieve efficient traffic exchange.

 Power Analysis